-- 1. Has the Tribe's LRTP been reviewed and/or updated by the Tribe within the last 5 years from its last submission?
-Yes - No If No, explain - The Tribe using a method probability of the test of 2. ded? - Does the Tribe have written Financial, Procurement and Property Management Policies?
-Yes No. If No, explain.
-4 - Does the Tube meet when Thinking in Concentration in Topology management romous in the "top in they append Are all Annual Reports completed and on file?
-Yes No 1 No, explain Does the Tribe have any personal property/equipment that was purchased using TTP funds or was received from GSA Excess and surpuls?
-Yes No Vas 31 property/equipment visually located?
-Yes No if No, explain the reason property/equipment was not visually identified.
-6
+- Has the Tribe's LRTP been reviewed and/or updated by the Tribe within the last 5 years from its last submission?
+Yes - No. If No, explain. - Has the Tribe's TTIP been updated within the last 4 years from its last approval?
+Yes-No. If No. explain.
+Is the Tribe using a method or software that adequately tracks all transportation funds provided and expen - 4.
+Does the Tribe have written Financial, Procurement and Property Management Policies?
+Yes No. If No, explain. - Are all Annual Reports completed and on file?
+Yes No. If No., epolain.

+Does the Tribe have any personal property/sequipment that was purchased using TTP funds or was received from GSA Excess and Surplus?
+Yes No. Was 31 property/cequipment visually located?
+Yes No. If No. explain the reason property/equipment was not visually identified.